caltechlibrary/cold/cold_admin.1.md

-%cold_admin(1) user manual |  2024-10-08
+%cold(1) user manual | 0.0.7 2024-10-09 485b5fb
 % R. S.Doiel
-% 2024-10-08 6531990
+% 2024-10-09 485b5fb

 # NAME

-cold_admin
+cold

 # SYNOPSIS

-cold_admin [OPTIONS]
+cold [OPTIONS]

 # DESCRIPTION

-cold_admin provides the admin interface for cold.
+cold provides the admin interface for cold.
 Cold is implemented using dataset collections for object persistence and relies on datasetd for JSON API to each collection.

 # OPTIONS